-The Durango also had an ABS light on that I wasn’t going to be looking at initially but since I had the AL619, I checked it out of sheer curiosity.
-It took 30 seconds to load the ABS codes, but once it did, I found the left front ABS sensor was not communicating.
-Could be a bad sensor or broken wiring or worse, but it is impressive that an inexpensive scan tool like the Autel AL619 can go to that length to diagnose ABS issues as well.
+The first one, a 1999 Dodge Durango, had a rough run that I suspected was a dead spark plug.
+The Autel AL619 was quick to tell me that the pro1999 Dodge Durangoblem was on cylinder 3.
+I had absolutely no issues reading the engine light on, so I can already tell this was a good purchase.
+The Durango also had an ABS light on that I wasn’t going to be looking at initially, but since I had the AL619, I checked it out of sheer curiosity.
+It took 30 seconds to load the ABS codes; however, I found the left front ABS sensor was not communicating.
+It could be a bad sensor or broken wiring, or worse, but it is impressive that an inexpensive scan tool like the Autel AL619 can go to that length to diagnose ABS issues as well.

 The other vehicle I had to work on was a 2004 Toyota Corolla that was an insurance write-off.
-I was doing some light mechanical work on it and the airbags had already been replaced.
+I was doing some light mechanical work on it, and the airbags had already been replaced.
 The SRS light was on, so I figured I’d do a quick scan on it.
 The AL619 did its thing, connecting and communicating, then gave the all-clear.
 It said there were no codes found, yet the SRS light was clearly illuminated.

 I wouldn’t bring this OBD2 scan tool to work.
-It would never be capable of keeping up with the OTC scanner at the shop but the Autel AL619 scan tool is more compact and easy to use.
+It would never be capable of keeping up with the OTC scanner at the shop, but the Autel Autolink AL619 Scan Tool is more compact and easy to use.

 In conclusion, it’s fantastic for beginners who want to read an engine light and clear it and even home mechanics like me who need slightly more advanced features in an inexpensive tool.